elatov/elatov.github.io/_posts/2013-11-19-openelec-raspberry-pi.md

 > user: root
 > passwd: openelec

-One bad thing about OpenELEC is that you can&#8217;t change the root password, since the **rootfs** is mounted read-only as **squashfs**:
+One bad thing about OpenELEC is that you can't change the root password, since the **rootfs** is mounted read-only as **squashfs**:

     pi:~ # mount  | grep ' / '
     rootfs on / type rootfs (rw)
     /dev/loop0 on / type squashfs (ro,relatime)

-And you can&#8217;t remount **squashfs** read/write on the fly.
+And you can't remount **squashfs** read/write on the fly.
 To change the password you have mount the SD card on another machine and make changes there.
 The process is described <a href="http://wrightrocket.blogspot.com/2012/06/openelec-on-raspberry-pi.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wrightrocket.blogspot.com/2012/06/openelec-on-raspberry-pi.html']);">here</a>.
-This is only for my home, so I didn&#8217;t care about that.
+This is only for my home, so I didn't care about that.

 To change the font for the **xTV-SAF** skin, edit the following file: